 Training Sessions for Service Desk staff are offered every other week.
-The following sessions were offered in October.
+No sessions were offered in November.

 We strive to meet the needs of our users by expanding our core services.
-There were no new services offered in October.
+The following new service was offered in November.

 Food for Thought Cafe